k2view-academy/K2View-Academy/articles/02_fabric_architecture/06_cassandra_keyspaces_for_fabric.md

 # Cassandra Keyspaces for Fabric

-Fabric uses Cassandra DB as a storage layer.
-Fabric creates several keyspaces for its operation.
-Each Fabric keyspace starts by **k2**.
-In addition- each deployed LU creates an additional Cassandra keyspace: **k2view_[LU Name]**.
+Fabric uses the Cassandra DB as a storage layer and creates several keyspaces for its operation.

+Each Fabric keyspace starts with a **k2**.
+In addition, each deployed LU creates the following additional Cassandra keyspace: **k2view_[LU Name]**.
 For example: k2view_customer.

 **Notes:**

 - The cluster_id, if set in the [node.id](/articles/02_fabric_architecture/05_fabric_main_configuration_files.md#nodeid) configuration file, is concatenated to each keyspace name.
-- When you open a Fabric project in Fabric studio, it creates the keyspaces of the project in the local Cassandra server and concatenates the project name to the keyspace name.
+- When a Fabric project is opened in the Fabric Studio, it creates the keyspaces of the project in the local Cassandra server and concatenates the project name to the keyspace name.

+## Login Cassandra DB

+Use the following command to connect the Cassandra DB from the Cassandra server:

+**cqlsh -u <username> -p <password> <ip_address>**;

+Note that if the **ip_address** is not populated, the login command connects to the local host of the Fabric server.

+### List of Cassandra Fabric-Related Keyspaces

-Below the the list of Cassandra keyspaces, created Fabric:
+The following table lists the Cassandra keyspaces, created by Fabric:

 <table>
 <tbody>